Epitome87/Understanding-TypeScript-Journey/README.md

 How is readonly different than const?

 - They are essentially the same, except readonly is used with class/interface properties, while const is expected to be used with variables.
-- readonly is cehcked only during type-checking (compile time) while const is checked during runtime
+- readonly is checked only during type-checking (compile time) while const is checked during runtime
 - Declaring a property readonly doesn't mean that its value can't be changed: It means that the property cannot be re-assigned, example:

 ```js